 If you are studying on an international master’s programme, you must have attended our university for at least one semester.
 Bachelor’s students can apply from the third semester of study, and master’s students from the first semester of study.
 Doctoral candidates are not eligible for funding under this programme.

-There are two application deadlines for PROMOS scholarships each year:
+There are two annual application periods for PROMOS scholarships:

-- For periods abroad commencing between January and June: 1 November–1 December
+- For stays commencing between January and June:

 To make sure nothing goes wrong when you apply online, take a look at our PROMOS application information.